 - Routa Kroumovitch-Gomez, L.I.S., Universidad de Chile; violin

-Stetson music students are prepared to enter graduate programs at the best schools of music and conservatories in the country.
+As a Stetson music student, you will be prepared to enter graduate programs at the best schools of music and conservatories in the country.
 Stetson graduates attend The Juilliard School, Eastman School of Music, Yale University, Northwestern University, Rice University, the University of Michigan and Indiana University, among others.
-The Stetson curriculum routinely includes training in conducting and pedagogy, which help prepare graduates for jobs in church music and maintaining private teaching studios.
+The Stetson curriculum includes training in conducting and pedagogy, which help prepare you for jobs in church music, managing professional ensembles and maintaining private teaching studios.